 Just as it is with a chunk of warm wholemeal bread?
 A delicious side with meat or fish?
 A lovely lunchbox filler?
 You decide ... this dish is so simple and fun for kids to make, and the colours are simply stunning.

-Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; chop using the bridge/claw technique appropriately; snip herbs with scissors.
+Follow a recipe; follow food safety & hygiene rules; tidy away; use measuring jugs and spoons; use weighing scales; cut using bridge/claw technique safely; snip herbs with scissors; use a tin opener safely; use a colander.

-Large bowl, measuring spoons, tin opener, chopping board, knife, measuring jug, scissors, spoon.
+Large bowl, small bowl, weighing scales, measuring spoons, tin opener, chopping board, knife, measuring jug, colander/sieve, scissors, spoon.

 Ingredients (serves 4):